Our mission at NexHealth is to accelerate innovation in healthcare. We do this by connecting patients, doctors, and developers.

 In the long run, the way to look at our product is that we’re a protocol moving data from point A to point B. Today, we help The Smilist, a dental service organization, send data from their servers to TrueLark’s servers (a software company).
 In the future, we want to be able to send data from a Roche lab in Germany to a hospital in the US.
 We simplify the movement of data from point A to point B.

 However, we know the entities that hold the data, EHR vendors, insurance carriers, pharmacy chains etc. do not want this data to be so easily interoperable.
 On the other hand, people that actually need to use the data for treatment or other operations, like doctors and patients, want to use our technology to move their data from point A to B.

 This, by default, means we’re taking on the whole “system” at a global scale.
 Sometimes it will be adversarial, but our hope is that most of the time it will be friendly through established and formal partnerships.
 Executing on this roadmap means lots of high quality decisions will need to be made, challenges overcome, all while growing revenue and the customer base.

 Making the right decisions, solving challenges, and growth are only possible through the right culture.
 A culture that’s built specifically for NexHealth, our market, and context.
-Everything defined in this document from the Operating Principles to how we hire and hold 1:1s is designed to help us build that specific culture for NexHealth.
+Everything defined in this document is designed to help us build that specific culture for NexHealth.

 Starting with our Operating Principles.
 Our Principles are designed to help us make decisions that solve both our long term and short term challenges.